hazzardweb/filepicker-docs/handler.md

 ## Introduction

-The HTTP Handler class (`Hazzard\Filepicker\Http\Handler`) handles incoming HTTP requests and sends a response back to the client.
+The HTTP Handler class (`src/Http/Handler.php`) handles incoming HTTP requests and sends a response back to the client.

-The handler constructor takes as parameter an instance of `Hazzard\Filepicker\Uploader`.
+The handler constructor takes as parameter an instance of `src/Filepicker/Uploader.php` class.
 You can attach an listen for events and at the end handle the request and send a response.

 	use Hazzard\Filepicker\Http\Event;
 	use Hazzard\Filepicker\Http\Handler;